MovieCast/eztv-api/README.md

 # eztv-api

-EZTV API which is used in our scraper
+Wrapper for eztv's API for use in MovieCast scraper